eronoobos/Civ5FantasyMapScript/readme.txt

 -- better system for figuring out where deep & shallow areas are for expanding coasts -- posibility of seperating regions with rivers?

+v16 --> v18
+-- cut mountainousness to about 1/3 of before, to match default Continent script better

 v15 --> v16
 -- pangaea shape much improved (ismuthChance = 1.0; cSizeMin = 11; cSizeMax = 1/2 non-island land area)
 -- preplanned landmass sizes